Welcome To The Neighbourhood

 Recycling is picked up every Wednesday morning.
 Please have your recycling bin outside by 8:00 am and please ensure the lid is properly secured with no items hanging out of the bin.

 The monthly condo fee has been $210.00 since January 1, 2014.
-The fee covers utility and contractor costs as well the growth of the Contingency Reserve Fund so we are prepared for the cost to complete the paving of our roads now that the community is almost completely developed.
+The fee covers utility and contractor costs as well the growth of the Contingency Reserve Fund so we are prepared for the cost of capital replacement items.

 Sport Court Netting